int128/gradle-ssh-plugin/README.md

 }
 ```

-In `sshexec` closure, same properties and methods as `SshTask` are available.

 ### Manipulate the remotes container

 Since `remotes` is a [NamedDomainObjectContainer](http://www.gradle.org/docs/current/javadoc/org/gradle/api/NamedDomainObjectContainer.html),
 a remote host can be defined dynamically using `remotes.create(name)`:

 ```groovy
 remotes.create('dynamic1') {
   host = /* given in execution phase */